ekimetrics/ekimetrics.github.io/blog/2022-01-06-hackathon.md

 author_title:
 author_url: mailto:pierre.biousse@ekimetrics.com
 header_image_url: "img/blog/Solar_2.jpg"
-tags: [Hackathons, Teamwork, Sustainable AI]
+tags: [Hackathon, Teamwork, Sustainable AI]
-draft: true
+draft: false
-description: Read this article to see why and how Ekimetrics organize hackathons and learn important tips for organizing your own hackathons.
+description: Read this article to see how and why Ekimetrics organize hackathons to foster creativity, innovation and team work in our Data teams.
+Also learn important tips for organizing your own hackathons.

 keywords:
     - Data Science